-Four Wheel Drive Queensland has been cleaning up Fraser Island (K’gari) since 2001 with the event held annually over a weekend with Four Wheel Drive Queensland affiliated clubs and their members volunteering their time to clean and weed this World Heritage Island.
+Four Wheel Drive Queensland has been cleaning up Fraser Island (K’gari) since 2001 with the event held annually over a weekend with Four Wheel Drive Queensland affiliated clubs, their members and sponsored visitors volunteering their time to clean and weed this World Heritage Island.

 Four Wheel Drive Queensland works closely with Queensland Parks and Wildlife Service as the driving force behind this event.
-Four Wheel Drive Queensland Fraser Island Clean Up does not receive government funding and therefore we solely rely on support from sponsors to ensure the events continuation into the future.
+Four Wheel Drive Queensland Fraser Island K’gari Clean Up does not receive government funding and therefore we solely rely on support from Sponsors to ensure the events continuation into the future.

 Four Wheel Drive Queensland is the peak body representing the common interest of four wheel drive owners and club members across Queensland.
 By advocating on behalf of our members, we aim to improve recreational four wheel driving, protect the environment, encourage education and knowledge sharing whilst creating fun and active outdoor communities across Queensland.

 Did you know that 754 volunteers from 24 four wheel drive clubs cleaned 125km of beach from Hook Point barge landing to south Ngkala Rocks removing a staggering 7,059kg of waste!